 Other Information About Moving In

 Is this everything you need to know?
 Well, not everything!
 A lot of information is available on the Before You Arrive page.
-You will get a packet of information from the school with much of the same information, as well as a separate mailing with information about purchasing linen that will fit our extra-long mattresses.
+During the summer you will receive a packet in the mail with much of this information and more.

-If you have questions, please feel free to email or call the housing operations office at 413.559.5453.
+If you have questions, please contact the housing operations office at firstname.lastname@example.org or 413.559.5453.
 We look forward to your arrival!